CapSens/integration-slack-qonto/README.md

 fill in necessary variables (eg.: `DATABASE_USERNAME`) in **config/dev.exs** :

   - either in your environment (bash, zsh, ...)
-  - eithir directly in this file (be careful not to commit your variables, this file is versioned)
+  - either directly in this file (be careful not to commit your variables, this file is versioned)

 ### 3. Create and setup the database